Senior Poster Session (Class of 2019)

 During your assigned session you should be in front of your poster, ready to present it to faculty and other attendees at the session.
 CS faculty will visit you and will grade your poster content and your poster presentation.
 When a faculty member arrives, you should be ready to discuss your poster project and answer questions about it.
 Each such presentation will be 7 minutes long, so practice presenting the ideas and work of your poster in about 6 minutes.
 You may also end up presenting to other attendees who are interested in your work.

-All seniors will be automatically signed up for a zero-credit course, CS99: Senior Comprehensive, which represents your participation in the poster session.
-To satisfy the requirements for the CS major, you must earn a passing grade in CS99.
-The grades will be assigned as CR/NC only.
+All seniors will be automatically signed up for a zero-credit course, CPSC 099 (Senior Comprehensive), which represents participation in the poster session.
+To satisfy the requirements for the CS major, seniors must earn a satisfactory grade in CPSC 099.
+The grades will be assigned as S (satisfactory) or NC (unsatisfactory) only.

 - a poster (details below)